 Property Description Object Name Enter the name of the object that you want to locate.
 You can use these wildcards: to replace 0 or more characters. ? to replace one character.
 Select the Consider Case check box if you want your search to be case-sensitive.
-Examples: • If you want to find the mydocument.doc file, you can enter either the string "document" or "document".
-In both cases, the result set contains objects such as mydocument.doc, hisdocument2.doc, document4. • If you enter the string "document?", the result set contains only objects whose names contain the term documen, plus one character (e.g., documentA or document"). • If you enter the string "documen", the result set contains only objects whose names start with documen, plus any number of characters (e.g., document, document5.doc, or documentation.doc), but not files such as mydocument.doc. • If you enter the string "document?.", the result set contains objects whose names contain the term documen, plus one characters (e.g., document, document5.doc, or document.doc. • If you enter the string "document?.", the result set contains objects whose names contain the term document, plus one character (i.e., the dot), plus any number of characters (e.g., document5.doc, document5.doc, or document5.pdf), but not files such as document5.doc, or document5.pdf), but not files such as document3.doc.
+Examples: If you want to find the mydocument.doc file, you can enter either the string "document" or "document".
+In both cases, the result set contains objects such as mydocument.doc, hisdocument2.doc, documentation.doc, document5.doc, document.doc or documentA.
+If you enter the string "document?", the result set contains only objects whose names contain the term documen, plus one character (e.g., documentA or document").
+If you enter the string "documen", the result set contains only objects whose names start with documen, plus any number of characters (e.g., document, document5.doc, or documentation.doc), but not files such as mydocument.doc.
+If you enter the string "document?.", the result set contains objects whose names contain the term document, plus one character (i.e., the dot), plus any number of characters (e.g., document5.doc, or document5.doc, or document5.doc, documentA.doc, or document5.pdf), but not files such as documentation.doc.
 File Size Choose the size of the object that you want to locate: Small - finds files smaller than 100 KB Medium - finds files smaller than MB Big - finds files greater than 1 MB Specify Size - enter the minimum and/or maximum values and select the unit.
 For example, to define a size between 2 MB and 1 GB, select Specify Size, select greater than 2 MB, select the check box next to the second of the two drop-down lists, and select smaller than 1 GB.

 Property Description Object Type Select the type of objects that you want to locate.
-Thes are the valid values: Folders Directories Files Symbolic Links Archiving Date Specify the date when the object was last archived.
+Thes are the valid values: • Folders • Directories • Files • Symbolic Links Archiving Date Specify the date when the object was last archived.
 You can define the dates using one of these options: Start Date.
 Predefined Period.
 These are the options: Today - from 00:01 the current day Yesterday - from 00:01 to 00:00 the previous day Current Week - from Monday Floating Week - the last seven days Previous Week - Monday to Sunday Month in progress - from the first day of the month Floating Month - from the date in the previous month that is equivalent to today's date plus 1.
 For example, if today is the 15th of March, this starts the search on the 16th of February.
 Previous Month - calendar period from the first to the last day of last month Current Year - from the most recent January 1st.
 Floating Year - between today and the date last year that is equivalent to today's date plus 1.
 For example, if today is the 15th of March 2007, the search starts on the 16th of March 2006.
 Previous Year The n last months.
-The n last days.
+The n last months.
 Creation Date Specify the date when the object was created.
 Define the date in the same way as for Archiving Date.
 Contents Applies only to text documents.
 Enter a text string to search by file contents.
 You can use boolean operators (i.e., AND, OR, and NO).